Create new Deploy Keys

 If you had not selected any repository, it will ask you for name of the repository for which the Key has to be created.
-It also asks for the name of the member for whom the keys are to be created.
+It also asks for the name of the member for whom the keys are to be created – which would be yourself, usually… unless you are the manager.
+In which case, you may create the keys on behalf of some other person.

 In such a case, you should be able to refresh the list of repositories, and then select the repository there first.
 After that, when you press this button, it would ask for the name of the member.

-This functionality is the only one on this page which can actually be created by non-owners.
-For example; a remote worker may want to create his/her own keys button.
-After the keys are generated, the person should locate the generated key in the members sub-folder within this application's folder.
+After the keys are generated, the person should locate the generated key files in the members sub-folder within this application's folder.
 The name of the newly created key filenames would be of this format:

 <repositoryname>_<membername>.pub